traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

    </details>
    </br>

-3. The whoami application should be accessible using the URL defined in the IngressRoute definition.
+3. The whoami application should be accessible using the URL in the IngressRoute definition.
 The request will be redirected to EntraID for verification before its routed to the backend service.

     <details><summary>Expected output after successful login</summary>